mathieuboudreau/qmt-optimization/README.md

 # Run Test Suite

 During development of new features or bug-fixing, it will be preferable to run a test suite relevant to a specific category.
+To do so, go to the 'test' folder

+`cd test/`

-To do so, run the following command:
+and run the following command:

 `result = runTestSuite('Tag')`